vlstill/tedi/memory-models.md

 ## Non-Speculative Writes {#sec:nsw}

-The non-speculative writes memory model was introduced in \cite{Atig2012} as a memory model which is more relaxed then PSO, but its reachability problem for finite state processes is still decidable.
+The non-speculative writes memory model was introduced in \cite{Atig2012} as a memory model which is more relaxed then PSO, but its reachability problem for programs with finite state threads is still decidable.
-Operational semantics is also given in \cite{Atig2012}, but it is significantly more complicated then for PSO.
+The operation model for this memory model is also defined in \cite{Atig2012}, using two-level store buffers and memory history buffer for reordering reads.

-It allows also reordering of reads with other reads and it is defined with read-read and write-write fences and atomic read-modify-write instructions.
+On top of PSO relaxations it allows reordering of reads with other reads and it is defined with read-read and write-write fences and atomic read-modify-write instructions.
 We show example of NSW behaviour which is not allowed by PSO in \autoref{fig:nsw}.
 This memory model is proven to not allow causal cycles (which result in out-of-thin-air values).
+There are probably no processors which use NSW memory model -- it is important theoretically for its decidability proofs.

 \begin{figure}[tp]
 \begin{threads}{4}